fylis/HAIWPA/README.md

 It is good to launch the unit tests before the launching the actual project, but as well if a developer want to test their modified function, update, etc.

-#### Extraction tests

-#### MCP-Prolog tests

-#### Backend-MCP tests
+> **Note :** This tests were generated by Claude AI based on the repository code.

+1. **Workout extraction**
+    ```bash
+    uv run pytest tests/test_workout_extraction.py -v
+    ```

+    What is tested :
+    - `today_date()`                    : Format validation, datetime matching
+    - `FitnessExtract`                  : Model creation, JSON serialization, `save_to_json()`
+    - `MultipleFitnessExtract`          : Multiple sessions, empty lists

+2. **Prolog rules**
+    ```bash
+    uv run pytest tests/test_prolog_rules.py -v
+    ```

+    What is tested :
+    - `connection_test/0`               : Prolog connection
+    - `muscle_group/1`                  : Valid/Invalid muscle groups
+    - `rest_day_requried/2`             : 1/2 day(s) rest requirements
+    - `injury_recovery_days/2`          : 14/21/28 days recovery periods
+    - `trained_together/2`              : Synergistic muscle relationships
+    - `exercise/2`                      : Exercise to muscle mapping
+    - `can_workout/3`                   : Testing all 4 validation cases
+    - `suggest_alternative/3`           : Alternative muscles suggestions
+    - `has_injury/2`                    : Injury detection with dates
+    - `sufficient_rest/3`               : Rest period validation
+    - `days_between/3`                  : Date arithmetic

+3. **MCP helpers**
+    ```bash
+    uv run pytest tests/test_mcp_helpers.py -v
+    ```

+    What is tested :
+    - `convert_date_to_timestamp()`     : ISO and European date formats
+    - `format_suggested_workout()`      : String formatting, edge cases
+    - `validate_single_workout()`       : Return structure, invalid muscles

+    > For the test 4 and 5, you will need to start the MCP server as it shown in the [How to use | User guide](#how-to-use--user-guide) section.
+    ```bash
+    uv run fastmcp run haiwpa_mcp.py --transport http --port 9000
+    ```

+4. **MCP server**
+    ```bash
+    uv run pytest tests/test_mcp_integration.py -v
+    ```

+    What is tested :
+    - `MCP Connection`                  : Server reachability, tool availability

+5. **Backend <-> MCP**
+    ```bash
+    uv run pytest tests/test_backend_mcp.py -v
+    ```

+    What is tested :
+    - `is_fitness_related()`            : Keyword detection
+    - `gradio_to_messages()`            : Format conversion
+    - `convert_validation_to_message()` : MCP call structure

 ## Future upgrades
-For future upgrades, I would like to implement the following improvements:
+For future upgrades, I would like to implement the following improvements :
 - More realistic Prolog rules, enabling better reasoning based on real-world information rather than synthetic data.
 - Additional MCP tools for interacting with the SWI-Prolog knowledge base, such as simple queries to retrieve all exercises targeting a specific muscle group (e.g., biceps), the minimum required rest days, and similar information.
-- An improved mechanism for saving context.json and updating workout statuses from “planned” to “completed” automatically after a certain time.
+- An improved mechanism for saving context.json and updating workout statuses from "planned" to "completed" automatically after a certain time.
 Currently, the file must be cleared for the system to function properly, as it stores all fitness-related information extracted from user prompts that could be falsified.
 - A more robust method for extracting dates and times from user prompts.
 At present, when a user provides a date, the time is ignored.
 This can lead to inconsistencies, for example when a workout completed at 23:59 is considered valid again at midnight, since only the day (ISO format) is being checked and not the full timestamp.
+- A way of saving the chat history as well as managing the actual chat history which becomes large quickly.
+This could be done by saving just a certain number of the last messages in the history.
+- Add a check so that if there is no planned workout, it does not call the MCP, SWI-Prolog, etc.
+- Play with the temperature for the LLM answer after getting the approval and reasoning from SWI-Prolog.
+Sometimes, even after the correct Prolog reasoning is sent to the LLM, it changes the approval.
+For that, I thought of using a lower temperature instead of the $0.7$ that is used for chat with history.

 ## Conclusion
+To conclude, during these four weeks, I have learned a lot of new knowledge such as running a local LLM with the difference between running on a CPU vs a GPU, as well as the Gradio web interface which is a great tool to use if we want a simple interface.
+Also, the MCP server that is commonly used right now with ChatGPT, Claude, Ollama, Llama.cpp, etc.

+But one part of this whole pipeline was really frustrating: the data extraction.
+It is difficult to extract information with such a small LLM model, which has only 3B parameters, but I achieved what I wanted, with of course some difficulties.

+This project has really shown me that working with LLMs is not an easy task, as the LLM really likes to use its pre-trained reasoning.

+But in this specific scenario, I achieved the main goal which was to use symbolic AI with SWI-Prolog basic predicates, rules, etc. to change the reasoning of the LLM (in most cases).

+In the end, I'm happy with my result, but it could of course be upgraded if there was more time for the project!

 ## Acknowledgements
 For the proper monitoring of the project, the instructions provided, and for answering all questions related to the project, whether concerning progress or code, I would like to thank **Davide Calvaresi** and **Elia Pacioni**.
 I would also like to thank them for providing access to a computational server and for all the intermediate meetings and suggestions, which were very helpful throughout the project.